arcxteam/Teafiwrap/README.md

-# TeaFi Bot to getting candy
+# A Completed Guides - TeaFi Bot for Getting as Interactive TX/id

 ![banner](image.png)